Skip to content

 Number of GPU workers.
 A GPU worker handles the forward call of the deep-learning components.
 Only used with "multiprocessing" backend.

-TYPE: Optional[int] DEFAULT: INFER
+TYPE: Optional[int] DEFAULT: None

 disable_implicit_parallelism